rjlynch/ai_snake/README.md

   solution, though it learns to avoid danger quite quickly.
 The neural net deep q table can play the game pretty well after 4000 games.

-  The action kicks of in the file `main.rb` so best to review that first.
+  The action kicks off in the file `main.rb` so best to review that first.
   Hyper parameters can be tweaked in `hyper_parameters.rb`

   The agent uses a q learning based approach to learn the game, backed by